gunnbr/openfl-documentation/getting_started/your_first_project.md

 ## Issues

 Any problems?
-Please visit our helpful [community forums](http://community.openfl.org) if you are experiencing trouble
+Please visit our helpful [community forums](http://community.openfl.org) if you are experiencing trouble!